Valuation of Nursing Home Elopement Cases

 An elderly woman sued her nursing home when she fell down after she wandered off the premises.
 Prior to the incident, she was diagnosed with Alzheimer’s and had been declared a flight risk by her doctors.
 Due to the fall, she sustained forehead abrasion and broken clavicle.
 She sued the nursing home for these injuries because, in her opinion, she claimed that it should have done a better job of monitoring her to prevent this accident.
 The defendant facility denied all responsibility but did not want the matter to drag on any longer than it had to so they offered a settlement.
 The woman received a confidential settlement of $130,000.

 Lawyers Committed to Getting You Full Value For Your Nursing Home Elopement Case

 Thankfully, most of the time when a cognitively impaired patient wanders from a nursing home they are located quickly and safely returned to the facility.
 Unfortunately, despite the known risk to patients when they leave the safety of a facility, elopement accidents involving serious injury or death do occur.
-Rosenfeld Injury Lawyers has nursing home negligence attorneys who are committed to holding these facilities fully accountable for these incidents.
+Rosenfeld Injury Lawyers LLC has nursing home negligence attorneys who are committed to holding these facilities fully accountable for these incidents.
 We invite you to learn about our practice here or contact the office for a free consultation.